zombifier/My_Stardew_Mods/CustomTapperFramework/README.md

 There are two APIs available:

-* The Machine API using context tags and machine rules, which is more powerful and supports water placement, but doesn't support some features of the Tapper API (notably, specifying output based on the terrain feature's produce).
+* The Machine API using context tags and machine rules, which is more powerful and supports water placement.
-* The Tapper API using a custom asset to define automatic produce overtime.
-  This API doesn't support water-placeable buildings, but is simpler to use and supports defining conditions and outputs based on the terrain feature's produce.
-If you want to modify the output of the base game Tapper and Heavy Tapper items this API should be used.
+* The (deprecated) Tapper API using a custom asset to define automatic produce overtime.
+This API doesn't support water-placeable buildings, but if you want to modify the output of the base game Tapper and Heavy Tapper items this API should still be used.

-In the future the Tapper API's "output based on terrain" feature is expected to be folded into the Machine API, but both will continue to work into the future.
-For now use only one for your machine, not both.
+Both APIs will continue to work into the future, but for now use only one for your machine, not both.

 ### Machine API
 First, set the appropriate context tags for your big craftables: